laravel/docs/eloquent.md

 <a name="writing-global-scopes"></a>
 #### Writing Global Scopes

 Writing a global scope is simple.
 First, define a class that implements the `Illuminate\Database\Eloquent\Scope` interface.
-Laravel does not have a conventional location that you should place scope classes, so you are free to place this class in any directory that you wish.
+Laravel does not have a conventional location where you should place scope classes, so you are free to place this class in any directory that you wish.

 The `Scope` interface requires you to implement one method: `apply`.
 The `apply` method may add `where` constraints or other types of clauses to the query as needed: